Mom, it’s time for the quiz!!!

 PS: I laughed my heart out with your remarks on the Scorpions!
 You were soooooo right!
 The Quiz readers ARE doo-wop fans!

 Thanks, Maria, and God bless you!
 Do we have a caller there?

 Only ACONITE strikes me now….sudden onset of symptoms, thirsty, fear, acute, no such pathological changes,

 Thanks as always.

 Actually, the mom suggests that there was a previous cold that she thought the child had relapsed from, so, I didn’t consider it sudden onset.
 So, to me, it looked like the child didn’t simply wake up in the night but rather woke from thirst; so, the rubric, “Sleep: waking, thirst, by” would be a good place to start.
-And then, despite being thirsty, she vomits the water immediately, so that would be, “Stomach: vomiting, drinking, after” and as you can see from the chart below, only one remedy covers those two, and that is–Phosphorus!
+And then, despite being thirsty, she vomits the water immediately, so that would be, “Stomach: vomiting, drinking, after” and, if I had been able to paste my repertorization chart, you would be able to see that only one remedy covers those two, and that’s–Phosphorus!

 Yes , if the child had vomited the water immediately after drinking , and need for water .. it would be Phosphorous.